Let Them Eat Tweets: How the Right Rules in an Age of Extreme Inequality

 At the direction of President Deng Xiaoping, 300,000 troops were mobilized to stop a demonstration by Chinese students.
 China’s soldiers fired on college students and friends who were demonstrating their belief in free speech.
 An unknown number of Chinese citizens (some say hundreds, others say thousands) were murdered at the direction of government leaders.
 Our 2o19 Chinese guide was exercising his right of free speech by reminding us of what happened on June 4th, 1989.

 Government is the first seat of control for free speech.
-However, that first seat is diminished by singular economic interests.
+However, that first seat is diminished by singular economic interests, political interests groups, and fringe propagandists.

 The rise of newspapers, radio, and television focused and expanded the principle of free speech.
-Economic interests influenced these early platforms of free speech but with a more limited threat and benefit to the public.
+Economic interests influence these early platforms but with a more limited threat and benefit to society.

 Facebook, Twitter, YouTube, and the blogosphere have widened the principle of free speech and significantly increased potential public threat and benefit.